ytalp17/yahoo-compare/src/assets/yahoo_about.md

 - All data regarding to the previous seasons were downloaded from [Basketball Monster](https://basketballmonster.com/default.aspx) website.
 - For the current season data, [nba_api](https://pypi.org/project/nba_api/) python package is being utilized.
 - All the player images and team logos are scraped from [the official nba website](nba.com).

+Using this application is only allowed for personal use.
+Any commercial use of this dashboard/application is prohibited.
+The author holds no liability for any misuse of the applicatiion.